How to Recognise HIV-Related Stigma and Discrimination

 Now that we know what to look out for when it comes to HIV-related stigma and discrimination, it’s important we fully understand the impacts.

-Next up in the series, we will learn how HIV-related stigma and discrimination have a cyclic effect on the health and wellbeing of people living with HIV.
+Next up in the series, we will learn about the HIV Stigma Index Project, and how HIV-related stigma and discrimination have a cyclic effect on the health and wellbeing of people living with HIV.